djpapzin/Comment-Scope/TO_DO.md

 - [ ] Implement a "Quick Pulse" feature that provides a 2-3 sentence summary of the overall comment sentiment and main topics - **This is already implemented as the "Comments Summary" feature.**
 - [ ] Develop a "Controversy Meter" that highlights if there are significant disagreements or debates in the comments
 - [ ] **Add "Chat with comments" feature using doc_search_embeddings.txt
+  - [ ] When I chat and press enter, nothing happens, it reloads the page instead, lets's fix that.
   - [ ] use streamlit chat function
 - [ ] Turn all the groups into side navigation tabs
 - [ ] "Powered by Gemini AI" must be in italics